dcunited001/dcunited001.github.io/_pages/writing.md

 # &#x16DD; [Consciousness](#consciousness) &#x16DD;

 TODO: edit & link stanford article

+It's important to note how lost I'd be without Coursera's free online education.
+Those courses are such stellar opportunities and I never would have had the insights I did without them.
+The first was Andrew Ng's Machine Learning class and it was mind-blowing.
+I was challenged at first, but by the second week, I was hooked.
+Taking this revolutionized my understanding and conceptualization of artificial intelligence.

 - mention importance of Andrew Ng's Machine Learning classes & Dan Boneh's Crypto classes on teaching me the math fundamentals to